Work Email : email@example.com

 Sullivan University College of Pharmacy (Kentucky) – PGY2 Infectious Disease Specialty Residency

 FIELDS OF INTEREST

 Infectious Disease, Antimicrobial Stewardship

-Julie Harting, Pharm.D., BCIDP, is an Associate Professor in the Department of Clinical and Administrative Sciences at Sullivan University College of Pharmacy.
-She is a Clinical Pharmacist Specialist (Infectious Disease) at University Hospital in Louisville, Kentucky where she is a team member of the Bone & Joint Infectious Disease service, a multidisciplinary team that manages patients in both the inpatient and outpatient settings.
-At the hospital, she assists with hospital-wide stewardship efforts including contributions to the SubCommittee for Antimicrobial Stewardship.
-In addition, Dr. Harting is a Faculty member with the University of Louisville Division of Infectious Disease and has collaborated on clinical research projects primarily focusing on bone and joint infections.
+Julie Harting, Pharm.D., BCIDP, is an Associate Professor in the Department of Pharmacy Practice at Sullivan University College of Pharmacy and Health Sciences and a Clinical Pharmacist Specialist (Infectious Disease) at University Hospital in Louisville, Kentucky.
+Inpatient clinical activities include antimicrobial stewardship and management of infectious disease consult patients with a focus on skin and soft tissue and bone and joint infections.
+She also facilitates outpatient parenteral antimicrobial therapy transitions and is a contributing member of the SubCommittee for Antimicrobial Stewardship.
+In addition, Dr. Harting is a Gratis Faculty member with the University of Louisville Division of Infectious Disease and has collaborated on multiple clinical research projects.
 This affiliation also created an opportunity for academic lectures to the University of Louisville Internal Medicine Residency Program as part of the Louisville Lectures series.
-Dr. Harting completed her Infectious Disease PGY-2 residency training in 2009 and a Making a Difference in Infectious Disease (MAD-ID) Antimicrobial Stewardship Certification in 2010.
-She has pursued professional advancement through research and creation of CE modules in antimicrobial stewardship, skin and soft tissue infections, and bone and joint infections.
+Dr. Harting completed her Infectious Disease PGY-2 residency training in 2009, Making a Difference in Infectious Disease (MAD-ID) Antimicrobial Stewardship Certification in 2010, and recently infectious disease pharmacotherapy board certification (BCIDP) in 2019.
+She has pursued professional advancement through research and publications, continuing education modules in antimicrobial stewardship, and board certification modules in skin and soft tissue infections and bone and joint infections.